blessinvarkey/ecocoding/README.md

 The projects in the repo uses code carbon taking into account the computing infrastructure, location, usage and running time

-# About Code Carbon
-CodeCarbon is a Python package for tracking the carbon emissions produced by various kinds of computer programs, from straightforward algorithms to deep neural networks.
-Visit their [repo](https://github.com/mlco2/codecarbon) to learn more.

 # Installation